 The application for student financial aid should be sent to Kela.
 Student financial aid is granted at the earliest from the beginning of the month Kela receives your application (i.e. the post stamp does not apply).

-Kela’s website offers calculators (only in Finnish/Swedish) where you can explore your options for student financial aid and estimate the amount of it.
-From the 1st of August 2017 the housing supplement will change to the general housing allowance also the study grant will change.
 From the 1st of August 2017 the study grant will be 250,58€ /month.
 More information read here.
 When you are studying abroad and paying rent, a proof of payment is not required for the housing allowance to be granted.
 However, Kela can require a proof later on, so always safe the receipt when paying rent.
+The housing supplement will change to general housing allowance .

 The study loan is a government guaranteed loan which you have to pay back to the bank.
 Once you have been granted a loan guarantee, you can contact a bank of your choice and agree the loan terms.
 You do not need any other guarantees for the loan.
 Read more about the study loan on Kela’s website.